JinJackson/Transformer-Trainer/readme.md

-# Simple Instruction for 'Trainer' in Transformers
+# This demo shows how to use the Trainer module of HuggingFaces's Transformers

 ### dataset: IMDB